Gentalmang/ClaiMS/README.md

 #### Open Source Project
 The system module of bootdo is used in ClaiMS.
-Link: [here](https://github.com/lcg0124/bootdo) Also thanks to bootdo helps me learn to develop in Springboot.
+Link: [here](https://github.com/lcg0124/bootdo)

 #### Tech stack
 1. Backend: SpringBoot, Shiro, Thymeleaf, MyBatis